dlabs-matic-leva/form-validation/README.md

 ## Conclusion

 Damn, that's a lot of code.
 I mean, it wasn't hard to implement, but it was a lot of code just for 2 fields.
 Now imagine writing that for 10+ fields and with more complex validation rules...
 I see the value of react-hook-form and yup now.
+Complete example is in [`/src/routes/index.tsx`](src/routes/index.tsx)